TomasHubelbauer/svg-3d/readme.md

 And it looks like it might work: https://stackoverflow.com/q/42874203/2715716

 ### Add support for JSON (or whatever) models which could use edges, too

+### Add ellipses among the supported shapes and see if their perspective representation can be approximated

+I will have to research this, but I believe an ellipse in 3D might still be representable using an ellipse in 2D even accounting for its orientation and perspective distortion.
+And if not an ellipse, perhaps a combination of ars, say two Beziers making up a single ellipse?

+The question is whether it is worth the effort, if the reduced DOM node count will matter when faced with the rasterization complexity of ellipses as opposed to polylines (is it more expensive?).